-A. The decision to approve transfer of any supervised experience hours and board-equivalent supervisors from outof-state shall be made at the discretion of the board.
-An outof-state applicant may transfer up to 2500 supervised experience hours if such hours meet the requirements as stated in Section 605.
-Out of state supervised experience hours may be endorsed according to the following limits:

-- 1. a maximum of 1600 direct client contact hours; - 2. a maximum of 815 indirect hours; - 3. a maximum of 85 hours of face-to-face supervision.
+- A. The decision to approve transfer of any supervised experience hours and board-equivalent supervisors from out-of-state shall be made at the discretion of the board.
+An out-of-state applicant may transfer up to 2500 supervised experience hours if such hours meet the requirements as stated in Section 605.
+Out of state supervised experience hours may be endorsed according to the following limits: - 1. a maximum of 1600 direct client contact hours; - 2. a maximum of 815 indirect hours; - 3. a maximum of 85 hours of face-to-face supervision. - a.
+All face to face supervision hours must have been accrued under the clinical supervision of an approved supervisor within their state who meets the qualifications of a supervisor of provisional licensed professional counselors set forth by the Licensed Professional Counselor Board of Examiners.